All Unkept

 Sins of the nations

-The Old Testament repeats again and again the following idea: God destroyed and displaced the peoples living in Canaan and gave their land to the Israelites, not because the Israelites where better, but because of the wickedness of the peoples living in the land (and also because of his love for the Israelites).
+The Old Testament repeats again and again the following idea: God destroyed and displaced the peoples living in Canaan and gave their land to the Israelites, not because the Israelites were better, but because of the wickedness of the peoples living in the land (and also because of his love for the Israelites).

-There are many instances of God working in this way in general. but with regards to the people of Canaan, this thread goes back to Genesis 15:16, where Abraham is told that his descendants will spend time in Egypt before coming back to the land of Canaan (the land promised to Abraham), because "the iniquity of the Amorites is not yet complete" (they haven't become wicked enough to deserve being violently kicked out).
+There are many instances of God working in this way in general, but with regards to the people of Canaan this thread goes back to Genesis 15:16, where Abraham is told that his descendants will spend time in Egypt before coming back to the land of Canaan (the land promised to Abraham), because "the iniquity of the Amorites is not yet complete" (they haven't become wicked enough to deserve being violently kicked out).

 When the time comes for the people of Israel to go and take this land by force, God makes clear to them certain things — that He is giving them the power to drive out the peoples, and that if they copy the practices of the wicked people who he is driving out, they will be driven out too.